-The most important step in beginning enforced chastity is selection of your chastity device.
+The most important step in beginning enforced male chastity is selection of your chastity device.
 There are many choices in construction and style.
-While aesthetics are important, what’s more important is the fit.
+While aesthetics are important, whats more important is the fit.
 There are three important measurements needed to find or have built, the device right for you: flaccid penis length, diameter, and cock ring size.
 Chances are very good that you will not get these right the first time.
 To help you avoid expensive mistakes, we will guide you through the process.
-Warning: the images in this section are very explicit.
-If looking at a penis bothers you, please hit your back button.

 We are going to discuss getting a good fit for a chastity cage.
-These cages can be made from metal bars, solid tubes of metal, silicone, or hard plastic.
-They all have the same basic components: the cock or “A” ring, the cage or tube, and the locking mechanism.
-Many use small padlocks, others have built-in locks, and others use “security screws”.
+These chastity devices can be made from metal bars, solid tubes of metal, silicone, or hard plastic.
+They all have the same basic components: the cock or A ring, the cage or tube, and the locking mechanism.
+Many use small padlocks, others have built-in locks, and others use security screws.
 These are machine screws with encoded heads.
 Only a specially made screwdriver will fit the head.
 Each security screw has a unique design.

 The first and most difficult measurement is the diameter of the A ring.
 It is nothing more than a standard cock ring.
 This link shows a selection of standard cock rings.
 They are inexpensive and you will need some to determine what A ring size you will need.
 A cock ring is worn around both scrotum and penis.
 First thread each ball through and pull the skin through as well, then push the soft penis through the ring.
 It helps to use some hand lotion or other lube to make it easier to get your penis through.
 The idea is to find the smallest ring that you can comfortably wear.